 These seasonal treats come and go quickly—feast on your favorites or try new flavors this season.

-After a long, dry, and sometimes smoky Pacific Northwest summer, the vibrant golden yellows, oranges, and reds of autumn fruit are as welcome as the crisp morning and evening air that greets us.
+After what felt like an abrupt end to our summer, the vibrant golden yellows, oranges, and reds of autumn fruit are as welcome as the crisp morning and evening air that greets us.

 The Co-op looks forward to reconnecting with our regional fruit growers and to receiving their farmer-direct delicacies—often delivered by the farmers themselves directly from their orchards to our stores.
 It’s fun to once again visit with these talented and committed farmers who share with us their very best organic fruit.

 So, dig in to crispy apples, juicy pears, and the sparking jewels of the pomegranate.
 Bake them, juice them, puree them, and just enjoy eating them fresh.